- 1 Common Blogging Challenges And Their Solution

 Therefore it is important that you drive organic traffic instead of indirect traffic.

-- The fourth element is the link building.
-Google keeps a stern eye whether you are getting mentioned in authoritative sites.
+- The fourth element is link building.
+Google keeps a stern eye on whether you are getting mentioned on authoritative sites.

 Google tracks you across different platforms to check if people are talking about your site.